flare-foundation/connected-chains-docker/README.md

 - RAM: 64GB
 - Disk space: 3TB with an option or plan in place to expand capacity.
 SSD is recommended, some chains like xrpl can fall out of sync on regular disks.

-Bootstrap time depends on your infrastructure and network, in our testing it is a few hours for litecoin, dogecoin and rippled, more than a day for bitcoin and weeks for algorand.
+Bootstrap time depends on your infrastructure and network, in our testing it is a few hours for litecoin, dogecoin and xrpl, more than a day for bitcoin and weeks for algorand.

 # Installation
 ```